Slykuiper/slykuiper.github.io/_posts/2019-04-15-white-katana-sorcerer.md

 	<a href="/assets/images/work/musicvideos/white-katana-sorcerer/vfx-moon.jpg"><img src="/assets/images/work/musicvideos/white-katana-sorcerer/vfx-moon.jpg"></a>
 </figure>

 A lot of the scenes are straightforward, but a few are interesting enough to break down here.
-For the scene at the start where the moon turns dark before the drop, I animated an 8K solid with a ton of **Advanced Lightning** effects to create a corrupted look.
+For the scene at the start where the moon turns dark before the drop, I animated an 8K solid with a ton of **Advanced Lightning** effects stacked to create a corrupted look.
 It uses the original moon's illumination map as a matte to appear only at certain values on the texture to give it an illusion of depth.

 <figure class="sm-left">
 	<a href="/assets/images/work/musicvideos/white-katana-sorcerer/vfx-moon2.jpg"><img src="/assets/images/work/musicvideos/white-katana-sorcerer/vfx-moon2.jpg"></a>
 </figure>

 I use this technique again at 0:40 in combination with VideoCopilot's Saber to set the moon on fire.
+A scrolling Fractal Noise layer was used as a matte for the illumination layer to incorporate some flowing movement on the planet's surface.

 <figure class="half">
 	<a href="/assets/images/work/musicvideos/white-katana-sorcerer/moon-dark.jpg"><img src="/assets/images/work/musicvideos/white-katana-sorcerer/moon-dark.jpg"></a>